thneves/go-raydreams/README.md

 Also known as "the eye point"

+- The distance between the camera point and the viewport is referred as the *focal length*
 - Camera center = `(0,0,0)`
 - Camera looks down **negative Z axis**
 - X goes right, Y goes up(right-handed coordinates)